KarasLabRAVE/EZMultitaper/README.md

 # EZMultitaper
-wrapping multitaper code in a R Package to odentify teh epeileptogenic zone
+wrapping the multitaper code in a R Package to identify the epileptogenic zone